 - Define one MSP to accommodate membership for all organization's members.
 Configuration of that MSP would consist of a list of root CAs, intermediate CAs and admin certificates; and membership identities would include the organizational unit (OU) a member belongs to.
-Policies can then be defined to capture members of a specific role (should be one of: peer, admin, client, orderer, member), and these policies may constitute the read/write policies of a channel or endorsement policies of a chaincode.
-Specifying custom OUs in the profile section of configtx.yaml is currently not configured.
+Policies can then be defined to capture members of a specific OU, and these policies may constitute the read/write policies of a channel or endorsement policies of a chaincode.
 A limitation of this approach is that gossip peers would consider peers with membership identities under their local MSP as members of the same organization, and would consequently gossip with them organization-scoped data (e.g. their status). - Defining one MSP to represent each division.
 This would involve specifying for each division, a set of certificates for root CAs, intermediate CAs, and admin Certs, such that there is no overlapping certification path across MSPs.
 This would mean that, for example, a different intermediate CA per subdivision is employed.
 Here the disadvantage is the management of more than one MSPs instead of one, but this circumvents the issue present in the previous approach.
 One could also define one MSP for each division by leveraging an OU extension of the MSP configuration.